LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 included.
 As previously presented in section :ref:`sec-data_storage_units`, *edge* CPO consists of lower-level data-tree nodes.
-Taking into the account the extent and complexity of the *edge* CPO structure, only nodes relevant to this thesis will be covered.
+Taking into the account the extent and complexity of the *edge* CPO structure, only nodes relevant to this documentation will be covered.
 Following that, the main children of the top-point *edge* CPO node, as shown in :numref:`fig-cpo_edge_top`, are:

 -  **datainfo**, a simple structure node designed to contain generic